Tubular bells: Repertoire

-In popular music

-Multi-instrumentalist Mike Oldfield's first album Tubular Bells, which provided the musical theme for the 1973 film The Exorcist, came about when, at the beginning of his "solo symphony" recording project in 1972, Oldfield discovered a set of tubular bells at The Manor Studio in Oxfordshire, England, used by the previous musician recording there, John Cale.
+Multi-instrumentalist Mike Oldfield's first album Tubular Bells (which provided the musical theme for the 1973 film The Exorcist) came about when he discovered a set of tubular bells at The Manor Studio in Oxfordshire, England which had been used by John Cale, the previous musician that had recorded there.

+Pipe organ chimes

+Pipe organs are often installed with tubular bells, called "Chimes," playable from the keyboards and sometimes pedals when the "Chimes" stop is drawn.
+These bells are struck by hammers triggered by either electric or pneumatic mechanisms when they receive an electrical signal from the console keyboards (although some mechanical mechanisms do exist).

 Other uses

 Tubular bells can be used as church bells, such as at St. Alban's Anglican Church in Copenhagen, Denmark.
-These were donated by Charles, Prince of Wales.
+These were donated by King Charles III (then Prince of Wales).

 Tubular bells are also used in longcase clocks, particularly because they produce a louder sound than gongs and regular chime-rods and therefore could be heard more easily.